ncahill89/starter-academic/content/publication/example/index.md

 publication: Gates Open Research

 abstract: Sustainable Development Goal 3.7 aims to ensure universal access to sexual and reproductive health services.
 One suggested benchmark is to have at least 75% of the demand for contraception satisfied with modern methods (DS) in all countries by 2030.
 The translation of DS-based targets into targets for the modern contraceptive prevalence rate (mCPR) is needed to make targets actionable.
+abstract: Sustainable Development Goal 3.7 aims to ensure universal access to sexual and reproductive health services.
+One suggested benchmark is to have at least 75% of the demand for contraception satisfied with modern methods (DS) in all countries by 2030.
+The translation of DS-based targets into targets for the modern contraceptive prevalence rate (mCPR) is needed to make targets actionable.
+We apply the AT method to assess progress needed for attaining the 75% DS target for married or in-union women in the world’s poorest countries.
+For 50 out of 68 countries, we estimate that accelerations are needed, with required mCPR increases ranging from 4.3 to 50.8 percentage points.
+The AT method quantifies the acceleration needed – as compared to business as usual projections – for a country to meet a family planning target.
+The method can be used to determine the mCPR needed to reach demand-satisfied targets.

 tags: []